garrettrayj/den/README.md

 #  Den

-Den is a simple app for watching syndication feeds.
-It fetches headlines from RSS or Atom sources and shows the links in organizable gadgets.
-Inspired by start-page services past such as iGoogle, MyYahoo, and MyMSN; its purpose is to be a launchpad for buffet style web browsing.
-Unobtrusive, minimalistic, and private, it is designed to be a relaxing place to catch up on the news where you are in charge.
+Den is a simple app for watching news feeds.
+It fetches headlines from syndication sources and shows the links in organizable gadgets.
+Inspired by past start-page services such as iGoogle and MyMSN; its purpose is to be a launchpad for buffet-style web browsing.
+Clean, unobtrusive, and private, it is designed to be a relaxing place to catch up on the news where you are in charge.

-The main attraction is the scalable grid layout for feeds.
-From the smallest iPhone to the largest Mac, the interface adapts to make the most of available screen space.
-Headlines grouped by source is also an ideal foundation for building dashboards to cover virtually any topic.
-If your like to compare sources and see the big picture then Den is a great way to stay up-to-date with the latest happenings.
+The main attraction is the gadget style layout for feeds.
+From the smallest iPhone to the largest Mac, it adapts to make the most of available screen space.
+The layout is also ideal for creating highly skimmable dashboards to keep up with any topic.
+If you like to compare sources, are choosy about what you read, or enjoy tailoring your own big picture, then it is fair to say that Den was made with you in mind.

 Features:

-- Uses iCloud to sync devices without a third party account
+- Available for iPhone, iPad, and Mac
+- Sleek interface for leafing through feeds without distractions
+- Customizable gadgets display the latest headlines
+- Synchronizes feeds and read items across devices with iCloud.
-- Compatible with RSS and Atom feeds
+- Compatible with RSS, Atom, and JSON-Feed formats
 - OPML import and export for loading and sharing subscriptions
-- Light and dark themes
+- Light and dark theme options
-- Available for iPhone, iPad, and Mac
+- No additional subscription or account required.

-Den is actively maintained and improved.
-Send questions, suggestions, and bug reports to garrett@devsci.net.
+Den is actively maintained and while it will evolve with new features, what will always remain the same is the commitment to simplicity, privacy, and performance.

+Please send questions and suggestions to garrett@devsci.net